Marunizer/KotlinTestApp/README.md

 - Setup a MemoryDumpSystem to get rid of files when no longer probably needed
 - Replace poly models with real models, ->Optimize time it takes to present model
 - Add an animated to stall the user as a model needs to be downloaded and rendered
-- Split up the exessive code in ARActivity to different classes as needed
+- Split up the excessive code in ARActivity to different classes as needed
 - have selected itemCircle glow Pink if is currently selected.
 - Add a backTab/button to model views that shows name of restaurant
 - Final Cleanup()